Persecution of Amhara people: Strategic retreat directives

-The Amhara resistance groups and those who fought against the Tigray TPLF rebels in the Amhara region stated that they were ambushed with military directives, which led the TPLF or TDF forces to advance.
+The Amhara militias such as Fano and other forces who fought against the Tigrayan rebels in the Amhara region stated that they were ambushed with military directives, which led the TDF forces to advance.
 Some of the accusations include Oromo extremists' infiltration into key federal military positions.
 Questionable commands including for fighters to retreat south, leaving weapons and armored vehicles behind, were heavily criticized.
-In December 2021, numerous international organizations made calls to their citizens for urgent evacuation from Ethiopia, while the TPLF rebels moved towards Addis Ababa.
-In Bethe-Amhara Wollo, Northern Shewa, and Afar regions, the Tigray TPLF and the Oromo OLF-OLA armed militants carried out joint mass attacks against Afar and Amhara people.
+In December 2021, numerous international organizations made calls to their citizens for urgent evacuation from Ethiopia, while the TDF moved towards Addis Ababa.
+In Wollo, North Shewa, and the Afar region, the TDF and the Oromo Liberation Army carried out joint mass attacks against Afar and Amhara people.
 With no cost one can put on the lives of many innocent people, recovery from the brutal destructions in both regions is estimated to take years.

 Afar and the Southern groups

-Tigray forces shelled the Afar region since June/ July 2021 to control the strategic Djibouti-Ethiopia connecting lines but faced heavy resistance.
+In July 2021, the TDF began shelling the Afar region to control the strategic route connecting to the Djiboutian border but faced heavy resistance.
 Repeated attacks were launched against Afar pastoralists, civilians mass murdered, many have been raped, towns and villages looted, institutions ransacked, with cases of weapon-induced body burns of children.
-Following TPLF's defeat and withdrawal, reports covered that the Tigray invaders discarded explosives in public areas— Afar children have been killed and maimed due to these acts.
+Following the withdrawal of Tigrayan forces, reports covered that the TDF discarded explosives in public areas— resulting in numerous deaths and injuries of children in the Afar Region.
 The war crimes and other grave human rights violations against the Afar people require an independent article or report.

 Of the eighty ethnicities in Ethiopia, the Amhara and the Oromo are the most populous groups.
 However, most southern ethnic groups are relatively small in number, and lack representations in the political space and the military structure.
 Therefore, they remain at risk of silent atrocities and possible cultural genocide.
-The Tigray minority, however, dominated government power and ruled the country for twenty-seven years from 1991 to 2018.
-In addition to the massacres against the Amhara and Afar people, the Tigray TPLF forces reportedly committed the 2003 Gambela, the minority Anuak, and the Ogaden massacres.
+The Tigrayan minority, however, dominated government power and ruled the country for twenty-seven years from 1991 to 2018.
+In addition to the massacres against the Amhara and Afar people, the TPLF regime reportedly committed the Gambela massacre, against the Anuak minority in 2003, and massacres in Ogaden during the insurgency.
 With the new Oromo-led regime from 2018 onwards, serious concerns have been expressed for the Amaro or Korre ethnic groups and other southerners with numerous killings against these groups, and the violation of coercing the minorities under the Oromo assimilation mechanisms.

 The alleged crimes against the Amhara

-The three decades-long alleged crimes against the Amhara are referenced in the UN Genocide Convention and the ICC Rome Statute articles.
+The three decades-long alleged crimes against the Amhara may fall under the definition of genocide according to the UN Genocide Convention and the ICC Rome Statute articles.